Table of Contents

 Parents can invest in premium bonds for children.
-However, children under the age of 16 are not allowed to buy premium bonds, so their parents have to be custodians of their premium bonds.
+However, children under the age of 16 are not allowed to buy premium bonds, so their parents must be custodians of their children’s premium bonds.

 Buying as a parent

 You can buy premium bonds for your children over the phone, online or by post.
 While filling out the application form, a section must be filled with the parent or legal guardian’s information.
+First-time premium bond registration could take 2-3 days before the account is active.
 The parent will oversee the premium bonds for the children until the child reaches the age of 16.
 Once the child turns 16, the premium bond is transferred to the child.